Paleo Almond Banana Bread

-This Paleo Almond Banana Bread is a delicious breakfast or snack that is refined sugar-free, gluten-free and made with almond and coconut flours!
-This bread is a longtime favorite.
+This Almond Paleo Banana Bread is absolutely delicious – it’s refined sugar-free, gluten-free, and made with almond and coconut flour!
+This bread is a longtime reader favorite.

 My goodness.
 I really want to give you guys a good recipe post right now.
 I want to write something long, and inspiring, or at least entertaining.

 This stuff is healthy, and while it doesn’t taste like chocolate cake, it’s actually really good!

 My sister devoured two loaves in as many days, and her boyfriend referred to it as “the bread of the gods”.
 My sister is gluten-free, but her boyfriend isn’t, so that definitely tells you something!

 I also love that this recipe uses coconut oil!
 It’s one of my new favorite products to use because it’s so darn versatile My favorite way to use it is in cooking (obviously), but my sister slathers it all over her body in place of body lotion (and she always smells great) and I know some people use it in their hair too.